Valstagna: Cave diving

 The presence of numerous immersed caves in Valbrenta offers the possibility of cave diving explorations.
 Starting from the south, in the area of Solagna, the karst spring of Fontanazzi is a destination for caving enthusiasts.
 Continuing north and entering the town of Valstagna, the underground system of the Caves of Oliero is the widest karst feature in the whole valley, followed by the Lake Subiolo caves, located a few kilometers to the north.

 Rally

 Valstagna, and specifically the narrow road that connects Valstagna to the town of Foza, hosts an important stage of the race "Rally Città di Bassano".
 Considering the difficulty to complete the road in a good time (and without crashes), the road is often referred to as the "University of the Rally".

-Historically, this road was built by WW1 soldiers in order to provide the Italian army with supplies, and comprehends a sequence of approximately 20 turns and a few galleries.
+Historically, this road was built by Wirld War I soldiers in order to provide the Italian army with supplies, and comprehends a sequence of approximately 20 turns and a few galleries.

 The same road was part of the semi-final stage of the 2017 Giro d'Italia and is a quite popular up-hill training area for local cyclists.